Cabometyx (Cabozantinib)

 Primary Uses

-Cabometyx is used to treat advanced kidney cancer (renal cell carcinoma), liver cancer in adults previously treated with sorafenib, differentiated thyroid cancer in adults and children 12 years and older that has spread and progressed after VEGFR-targeted treatment, and neuroendocrine tumors of the pancreas, stomach, intestine, lung, or other body parts after previous treatment.
-It may also be given with nivolumab for advanced kidney cancer.
+It is primarily used for advanced renal cell carcinoma (kidney cancer), liver cancer in adults previously treated with sorafenib, differentiated thyroid cancer that has spread and progressed after VEGFR-targeted treatment, and neuroendocrine tumors of the pancreas, stomach, intestine, lung, or other areas.

 How It Works

-Cabometyx works by blocking proteins called receptor tyrosine kinases (RTKs) that are involved in cell growth and blood vessel development.
-These proteins are often present in high amounts in cancer cells.
-By blocking them, Cabometyx can slow tumor growth and help cut off the blood supply that cancer needs.
+Cabometyx works by blocking proteins known as receptor tyrosine kinases (RTKs) that are involved in cancer cell growth and blood vessel development, thereby slowing tumor growth and cutting off the blood supply to the cancer.

 How to Take Cabometyx